13 Best Benefits Of Cashew Nut Oil For Skin, Hair And Health

 Benefits of using Cashew Nut Oil for Hair

-This mild yet sweet, fragrant oil has to offer a lot of advantages for your hair as well.
+This mild yet sweet, fragrant oil is included in many of your haircare products as well, and it offers a lot of advantages for your hair.
 Here is how:

 6. The pivotal ingredients that play a huge role are Vitamin E and unsaturated fatty acids.
-Acids like linoleic acid and oleic acid are richly present in this oil and can be used for all hair types.
+Acids like linoleic acid (polyunsaturated fats) and oleic acid (monounsaturated fats) are richly present in this oil and can be used for all hair types.
 The acids may even activate hair cell growth factors (3).
 This, therefore, renders a smooth and shiny texture to your hair.

 7. Again, for those of us who suffer from balding, the solution lies in applying this oil on a regular basis and you will surely note the difference.

-8. If you are wondering whether cashew nut oil can treat scalp infections, think no more because it can!
+8. If you are wondering whether cashew nut oil can treat scalp infections, like psoriasis, think no more because it can!

 Having deliberated on the benefits this oil has to endow on your skin and hair, the other major realm it deals with is health in its entire totality.
 Read further to know about its health benefits.